ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/programming/recommended target="_blank" rel="noopener noreferrer">Programming</a></h1>
 <h3>1.
-Dear Product Managers, Don’t Be Shitty: An Engineer’s Rant - <a href="https://medium.com/@shouvikgr/dear-product-managers-dont-be-shitty-an-engineer-s-rant-00a476fcb4cc" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Journey of Limited Path Traversal To RCE With $40,000 Bounty! - <a href="https://medium.com/@HX007/a-journey-of-limited-path-traversal-to-rce-with-40-000-bounty-fc63c89576ea" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shouvik Ghosh Roy`**
+✍️ **posted by `HX007`**

-<blockquote>As engineers, especially in India, we’re all too familiar with being labeled as “resources.”
-We’re expected to do as we’re told, without…</blockquote>
+<blockquote>#Introduce Myself:</blockquote>

 <h3>2.
-Why Squares Aren’t Rectangles: Liskov Substitution Principle in SOLID - <a href="https://medium.com/@akovtun/why-squares-arent-rectangles-liskov-substitution-principle-in-solid-b78dc9a2e1bd" target="_blank" rel="noopener noreferrer">link</a></h3>
+Algorithms & Algorhymes, Inventing the Spanning Tree Protocol, and The Passion for Storytelling… - <a href="https://medium.com/@mariana.carvalho/algorithms-algorhymes-inventing-the-spanning-tree-protocol-and-the-passion-for-storytelling-e80123640322" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Alina Kovtun✨`**
+✍️ **posted by `Mariana Carvalho`**

-<blockquote>What Every Developer Needs to Know About Substitution</blockquote>
+<blockquote>In today’s episode of The Timeless Technology Podcast, I had the incredible opportunity to interview Radia Perlman, a Fellow at Dell…</blockquote>

 <h3>3.
 Fired From Meta After 1 Week: Here’s All The Dirt I Got - <a href="https://medium.com/@sebastiancarlos/fired-from-meta-after-1-week-heres-all-the-dirt-i-got-855e4e5a0d65" target="_blank" rel="noopener noreferrer">link</a></h3>